KeasInc/isimud/README.md

 Isimud is an AMQP message publishing and consumption gem intended for Rails applications.
 It includes the following components:

 * A [Bunny](http://rubybunny.info) based client interface for publishing and receiving messages using AMQP.
-* A test client which mocks most client operations and allows for synchronous delivery and processing of messages for unit tests.
 * A Model Watcher mixin for ActiveRecord that automatically sends messages whenever an ActiveRecord instance is created, modified, or destroyed.
 * An Event Observer mixin for registering ActiveRecord models and instances with the EventListener for receiving messages.
 * An Event Listener daemon process which manages queues and dispatches messages for Event Observers.
+* A test client for mocking message publication, allowing synchronous delivery and processing of messages in unit tests.

 ## Installation